-For academic courses and research project tasks, it is best to use academic or professional resources that are reliable, accurate, and valid.
-Sources such as newspaper articles, magazine articles, opinion articles and websites are usually not academic, although there are some exceptions.
+Additionally, Profs online dissertation tutors can provide invaluable guidance and support to help you make the most of your research.
+For academic courses and research project tasks, it is best to use reliable, accurate, and valid academic or professional resources.
+Sources such as newspaper articles, magazine articles, opinion articles, and websites are usually not considered academic sources, although there are some exceptions.
 While you can find free academic information online, you'll be missing out on key resources if you only use Google or GoogleScholar.
-Usually, these types of resources are books and articles that are reviewed before publication, but they can also include media and websites of authorized organizations and institutions.
-These resources are available in libraries and are found by searching for books in Omnivore BookSearch and Omnivore ArticleSearch or in thematic databases for articles.
+Generally speaking, these types of resources are books and articles that have been reviewed before publication.

+However, they can also include media and websites from authorized organizations and institutions.
+These resources can be found in libraries by searching for books in Omnivore BookSearch and Omnivore ArticleSearch or in thematic databases for articles.
 The content of academic sources has generally been peer-reviewed, meaning that it has been reviewed by experts in the field to ensure its accuracy and quality before being published.
 So, what kind of sources can you rely on when writing your article?
-Well, a good starting point is with academic sources, also called academic sources.
+Well, a good starting point is with academic sources.